 In this type of assault and battery, the Commonwealth must prove that the bodily injury was so serious that it interfered with the alleged victim’s health or comfort.
 For example, an injury that causes momentary discomfort would not be sufficient.

 Can I Be Arrested For Assault and Battery On a Family or Household Member in Massachusetts?

 Yes.
 Although assault and battery on a family or household member is a misdemeanor, a statute specifically authorizes warrantless arrest.
 In these types of cases, an arrest warrant is not required if police believe that there is probable cause that a crime has been committed.
 Indeed, the Massachusetts Executive Office of Public Safety and Security guidelines suggest that arrest is the “preferred response” for domestic violence incidents.
 That is why it is typical for someone to get arrested when the police respond to a call for domestic violence.

-Assault and battery on family or household member is a misdemeanor and carries potential jail time.
+Assault and battery on a family or household member is a misdemeanor and carries potential jail time.
 The maximum penalty for a conviction is not more than 2.5 years in the House of Correction or by a fine of not more than $5,000, or both such fine and imprisonment.
-Importantly, if this is a second or subsequent conviction, the crime turns into a felony and state prison may be part of the punishment.
+Importantly, if this is a second or subsequent conviction, the crime turns into a felony, and state prison may be part of the punishment.